Find out about sending a Stamp Duty Land Tax (SDLT) return, late filing penalties, amending a return and applying for a refund.

 You can enter up to 99 entries (any combination of buyers, sellers or properties).
-When the system tells you that you cannot add any more, give the additional details on a separate schedule for each additional property, seller or buyer and include the UTRN.
+When the system tells you that you cannot add any more, use a separate schedule for further entries.
+Include the details for each additional property, seller or buyer and enter the UTRN.

 Send your schedule to the Stamp Duty Land Tax office.

 If you need to send HMRC a paper SDLT1 return and your transaction is straightforward, such as a simple residential conveyance, use the SDLT1.